jeromezero/panic/drafts/09/09-panic.md

 impressively-tailored shirt, rolled up at the sleeves.
 "You'll like it."

-"I was thinking maybe something that I can't get at home without a perscription, like Percocet or I dunno, maybe Aderol?"
+"I was thinking maybe something that I can't get at home without a prescription, like Percocet or I dunno, maybe Aderol?"
 Kevin's voice is small, fading away into nothing.

-The Mexican hands him a silver straw and gestures to the mirrored surface of the coffee table across which <!-- TODO: what color is Ketamine? --> cut lines of greenish-white powder trace out arcane forms.
-"Like this," he says, closing one of his nostrils with his thumb and tracing an invisible line across the center of the room with his nose as it hisses with a steady intake of breath that fills Kevin's ears with white noise.
+The Mexican hands him a silver straw and gestures to the mirrored surface of the coffee table across which cut lines of glittering white powder trace out arcane forms.
+"Like this," he says, closing one of his nostrils with his thumb and tracing an invisible line across the center of the room with his nose.
+It hisses with a steady intake of breath that fills Kevin's ears with white noise.
 The breath goes on forever.
 The Mexican's lungs fill and keep filling and Kevin feels himself being pulled forward with a rush of air that comes in under the door, through cracked windows, through gaps in the decaying siding of this never-insulated warehouse.

-The powder burns the sensitive membrane inside Kevin's nose.
-A rush of adrenaline surges through him and his head snaps back and his eyes stretch wider and wider and the colors of everything around him begin to saturate and bleed.
+The powder burns the inside of Kevin's nose.
+He drops the silver straw and leans back.
+The metal tube bounces and clatters on the glass, sending flashing waves of light up into the rafters.
+The waves of light knock loose cobwebs from the far high corners.
+The cobwebs fall like lines of code, sparkling as they descend like digital rain.

+"Is that music?"
+Kevin says, pointing to the swarms of base-jumping spiders.

+He sits down on the floor with a thump.
+The world is large and spinning.

-The other men laugh.
+The men laugh.

 How many of them are there?
 Kevin couldn't tell.
 He hadn't thought to count.
 Maybe three or four?
 No more than ten.

 "This one will make me safe, when I cross the border, yes?"

-"Completely invisible," Don Oscuro says.
+"Safe," Don Oscuro says.
 He takes off his shirt and draws a a machete from a leather sheath with a ringing scrape of steel.
 "Take his hands.
 Tie them down."